ashikmeerankutty/EvdeKSRTC/README.md

 # 🚌 EvdeKSRTC
-App to find KSRTC bus between two destinations
+App to find KSRTC bus between two destinations.
+Enter the source and destination.
+App shows all buses available between the source and destination.

 ## Screenshots